 Diffusely interreflected light is a function of the objects around the point in question.
 Since this is recursively defined to millions of levels of recursion, in any real life scene, every point is illuminated at least in part by every other part of the scene.
 Since we can't afford to compute this, we only do one bounce and the calculated ambient light is very strongly affected by the colors of the objects near it.
 This is known as color bleed and it really happens but not as much as this calculation method would have you believe.
 The gray_threshold float value grays it down a little, to make your scene more believable.
 A value of .6 means to calculate the ambient value as 60% of the equivalent gray value calculated, plus 40% of the actual value calculated.
 At 0%, this feature does nothing.
 At 100%, you always get white/gray ambient light, with no hue.
 Note that this does not change the lightness/darkness, only the strength of hue/grayness (in HLS terms, it changes S only).
-The default value is 0.5 you get a few extra, the radiosity algorithm lowers the error bound during the pre-final passes, then sets it back just before the final pass.
-The low_error_factor is a float tuning value which sets the amount that the error bound is dropped during the preliminary image passes.
-If your low error factor is 0.8 and your error bound is set to 0.4 it will really use an error bound of 0.32 during the first passes and 0.4 on the final pass.
-The default value is 0.8.
+The default value is 0.5

-4.10.9.2.6 low_error_factor
+4.10.9.2.6 low error factor

 If you calculate just enough samples, but no more, you will get an image which has slightly blotchy lighting.
 What you want is just a few extra interspersed, so that the blending will be nice and smooth.
 The solution to this is the mosaic preview: it goes over the image one or more times beforehand, calculating radiosity values.
-To ensure that
+To ensure that you get a few extra, the radiosity algorithm lowers the error bound during the pre-final passes, then sets it back just before the final pass.
+The low_error_factor is a float tuning value which sets the amount that the error bound is dropped during the preliminary image passes.
+If your low error factor is 0.8 and your error bound is set to 0.4 it will really use an error bound of 0.32 during the first passes and 0.4 on the final pass.
+The default value is 0.8.

-4.10.9.2.7 minimum reuse
+4.10.9.2.7 minimum_reuse

 The minimum effective radius ratio is set by minimum_reuse float value.
 This is the fraction of the screen width which sets the minimum radius of reuse for each sample point (actually, it is the fraction of the distance from the eye but the two are roughly equal).
 For example, if the value is 0.02 the radius of maximum reuse for every sample is set to whatever ground distance corresponds to 2% of the width of the screen.
-Imagine you sent a ray off to the horizon and it hits the ground at a distance of 100 miles from your eyepoint.
+Imagine you sent a ray off to the horizon and it hits the ground at a distance of 100 miles from your eye point.
 The reuse distance for that sample will be set to 2 miles.
 At a resolution of 300400 this will correspond to (very roughly) 8 pixels.
 The theory is that you don't want to calculate values for every pixel into every crevice everywhere in the scene, it will take too long.
 This sets a minimum bound for the reuse.
 If this value is too low, (which it should be in theory) rendering gets slow, and inside corners can get a little grainy.
 If it is set too high, you don't get the natural darkening of illumination near inside edges, since it reuses.
 At values higher than 2% you start getting more just plain errors, like reusing the illumination of the open table underneath the apple.
 Remember that this is a unitless ratio.
 The default value is 0.015.